Young filmmaker on a journey to the memories of his grandad, affected by Alzheimerʼs disease

 The forgotten photo archive of Leonid Burlaka consist of black and white photographs dramatically affected by time depict everyday life of students of the Moscow Film School in the time of the Khrushchev's Thaw, photos from film sets, experiments with form.

-is a Kyiv-based production company recently founded by Ihor Ivanko, Alexandra Bratyshchenko and Mariia Ponomarova.
+is a Kyiv-based production company recently founded by Igor Ivanko, Alexandra Bratyshchenko and Mariia Ponomarova.
 Burlaka Films is focused on producing independent creative documentary films with a strong narrative and visual approach.

 ‘Fragile Memory’, the first full-feature documentary film of the company, won the Pitch and Work in Progress at Industry section of Odesa OIFF and received a Docs Barcelona Pitch Prize at East Doc Forum.